tylermc94/pihole-commands/README.md

 Requires a config.py file with the following:

-PIHOLE_ADDR = "pi.hole" #Can also be the IP of Pihole
+PIHOLE_ADDR = "http://pi.hole" #Can also be the IP of Pihole, can also use https:// if your instance supports it.

 PIHOLE_API_TOKEN = "APP PASSWORD"